-Ensure a safe, convenient, and efficient public transportation system within Doral for residents, businesses, and visitors with particular emphasis on adequate service for the local "transportation disadvantaged" population within the City.
+Ensure a safe, convenient, and efficient public transportation system within Doral for residents, businesses, and visitors with particular emphasis on community mobility and adequate service for the local "transportation disadvantaged" population within the City.

 Evaluation Measure: Increase in transit level of service and service area coverage.